igrishaev/pg2/README.md

 {:id 2, :data {:another {:json {:value [1 2 3]}}}}
 ~~~

-Without the `[:lift ...]` tag, HoneySQL would think this is a nested SQL map and
+Without the `[:lift ...]` tag, HoneySQL will treat the value as a nested SQL map
-will try to render it as a string, which will fail of course or lead to a SQL
+and try to render it as a string, which will fail of course or lead to a SQL
 injection.

-Another way is to use HoneySQL params conception:
+Another way is to use HoneySQL parameters conception:

 ~~~clojure
 (pgh/insert-one conn